iml-it/appmonitor/docs/10_Server/10_Installation.md

 # Used 3rd party tools #

 I use several libraries to save time and to use stable components.
+I just wanna say thank you to all of them.

 - [ahCache] (<https://www.axel-hahn.de/docs/ahcache/index.htm>) class to store
    serialized data as file (included)